Papaya-Voldemort/Turtle-Casino/README.md

 - Black
 - White

+### Turtle Tug-of-War
+The tug-of-war features two teams:
+- Team Mud (Green)
+- Team Grass (Brown)

 ## How to Play

 1. Run the main program.
-2. Choose the game to play (currently only Turtle Race is available).
+2. Choose the game to play:
+   - Turtle Race
+   - Turtle Tug-of-War
 3. Enter the amount you want to bet.
+4. Make your selection:
-4. Choose a turtle by entering its corresponding number.
+   - For Turtle Race: Choose a turtle by entering its corresponding number (0-9)
+   - For Turtle Tug-of-War: Choose a team by entering its corresponding number (0-1)
-5. Watch the race and see if your turtle wins.
+5. Watch the game and see if your selection wins.
-6. Your money will be updated according to the race outcome.
+6. Your money will be updated according to the game outcome.
 7. Continue playing as long as you have money.

 ## Requirements